19hours/sg-statutes/Acts/Income Tax Act.md

 (a) which are arranged in accordance with regulations made for this purpose —

-(i) by any financial institution in Singapore and issued during the period from 1st November 2006 to 31st December 2013;
+(i) by any financial institution in Singapore and issued during the period from 1st November 2006 to 31st December 2013 (both dates inclusive);

+[Act 37 of 2014 wef 27/11/2014]

-(ii) by any financial sector incentive (bond market) company or financial sector incentive (project finance) company and issued during the period from 1st November 2006 to 31st March 2017; or
+(ii) by any financial sector incentive (bond market) company or financial sector incentive (project finance) company and issued during the period from 1st November 2006 to 31st March 2017 (both dates inclusive); or

+[Act 37 of 2014 wef 27/11/2014]

-(iii) by any financial sector incentive (standard tier) company or financial sector incentive (capital market) company and issued during the period from 1st January 2014 to 31st March 2017;
+(iii) by any financial sector incentive (standard tier) company or financial sector incentive (capital market) company and issued during the period from 1st January 2014 to 31st March 2017 (both dates inclusive);

+[Act 37 of 2014 wef 27/11/2014]

 (b) the interest and other income directly attributable to which are funded primarily by cash flows from an infrastructure asset or project prescribed by regulations (referred to in this definition as a prescribed asset or project); and